-Plan Reference Element Identified need/Demand Opportunities/Constraints Proposed Solution Show and Event Facilities M3 H4 Caretaker's cottage " Retain heritage characteristics of the Showground " Quality facilities for a range of uses The caretaker's cottage has moderate heritage significance but is quite dilapidated.
+Plan Reference Element Identified need/Demand Opportunities/Constraints Proposed Solution Show and Event Facilities M3 H4 Caretaker's cottage Retain heritage characteristics of the Showground Quality facilities for a range of uses The caretaker's cottage has moderate heritage significance but is quite dilapidated.
 Renovate the caretaker's cottage to become a display room in tandom with the original secretary's office, as well as another potential hire space.
 Install accessible toilet facilities to service the new secretary's office and this part of the Showground.
-Construct gravel internal road access to this precinct.
-M4 storage and caretaker facility storage and caretaker " a range of uses " Functional storage areas " Ongoing site An on-site caretaker could limit vandalism and anti- social behaviour, assist in future provision of short-term camping and contribute to Construct a new operational storage and caretaker facility to the west of existing caretaker's cottage with appropriate road access. surveillance and potential camping administration landscaping and structure maintenance across the site.
+Construct gravel internal road M4 Operational storage and caretaker facility " Quality facilities for a range of uses " Functional storage areas " Ongoing site surveillance and potential camping administration An on-site caretaker could limit vandalism and antisocial behaviour, assist in future provision of short-term camping and contribute to landscaping and structure maintenance across the site. access to this precinct.
+Construct a new operational storage and caretaker facility to the west of existing caretaker's cottage with appropriate road access.
 Develop a two storey design to incorporate a caretaker's residence over a storage area.
 Identify and employ a suitable caretaker for the site.
-H2 H4 Secretary's office An administrative headquarters for the site A flexible open grassed area to cater for events and The former secretary's office was not fully functional and was not sympathetic to the heritage style of Showground.
+H2 H4 Secretary's office An administrative headquarters for the site A flexible open grassed area to cater for events and activities The former secretary's office was not fully functional and was not sympathetic to the heritage style of Showground.
 Construct the new secretary's office in the unused area near the caretaker's cottage.
-Ensure the building design is reflective of the other key buildings on the site. activities Construct gravel internal road access to this precinct.
+Ensure the building design is reflective of the other key buildings on the site.
+Construct gravel internal road access to this precinct.
 M14 Bar A suitable range of necessary ancillary facilities to service Showground patrons and events Retain heritage characteristics of the Showground The existing bar is dated and not an attractive design.
 Its location detracts from the heritage Exhibits Pavilion and Grandstand.
 Develop a new bar and amenities building that is sympathetic to heritage designs.